-To ensure optimum performance and continued safety certification of the machine, use genuine Toro replacement parts and accessories.
+To ensure optimum performance, use genuine Toro replacement parts and accessories.
 Toro accepts no liability for machine damage or personal injury that results from the use of other manufacturer attachments.
-The user accepts the burden of these risks.
+The user accepts the burden of these risks

 Operation

 Note: Determine the left and right sides of the machine from the normal operating position.